JRMurr/JRMurr.github.io/data/blog/exposing-a-rust-library-to-node-with-napirs.md

 }
 ```

-The above code is very jank rust, but it will get the job done for explore for now.
+The above code is very jank rust, but it will get the job done for exploring for now.
-After running the build we can use it the test file like so
+After running the build we can use it in this test file

 ```javascript:__test__/index.spec.mjs
 import test from "ava";